Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • As the coach throws the ball, the player will drop down to one knee and execute the bunt.

 Note: Dropping to one knee helps players to maintain better balance.
-Additionally, by localizing movement the upper half of the body only, batters can achieve greater precision when bunting.
+Additionally, by localizing movement to the upper half of the body only, batters can achieve greater precision when bunting.

 Slow to fast batting drill